tessro/old-blog/_posts/2011-10-28-the-slow-death-of-the-young-entrepreneur.markdown

 I find myself fighting these lessons, even as I begin to accept they are facts of life.
 The rest of this essay is an attempt to make sense of these things.
-What follows are deeply personal reflections.
+These are deeply personal reflections.
 They may not apply to you, and I won't be insulted if you stop reading right here.
-Rather, telling these stories is an act of catharsis.
+I tell these stories mostly as an act of catharsis.

 ## Planning for things doesn't make them happen